 Cats do not typically form social groups, although lions do live in prides.

-Lions aside, Bengals are considered a more social breed of cat and therefore there is a good chance it will coexist happily with your dog.
+Lions aside, Bengals are considered a more sociable breed of cat and therefore there is a good chance a Bengal will coexist happily with your dog.

 Your dog will simply view a Bengal as another member of the pack- quite possibly a higher ranked member.